h2oai/xgboost/BUILDING.md

 	-  artifacts can be found in `ci-build/` dir
 - **step 3/3** - Java JAR:
 	- `make -f ci/Makefile.jenkins TARGET_OS=linux jar_ompv4_in_docker jar_package_ompv4_in_docker`
-	- artifacts can be found in `ci-build/xgboost4j-linux-minimal/target/`
+	- artifacts can be found in `ci-build/xgboost4j-linux-ompv4/target/`
 - building in one line:
 	- `make -f ci/Makefile.jenkins TARGET_OS=linux mrproper build_ompv4_in_docker whl_ompv4_in_docker jar_ompv4_in_docker jar_package_ompv4_in_docker`

+## Building Behind Proxy ##
+If need `mvn` in docker containers to use http/https proxy, add `MVN_OPTS="-DproxySet=true -Dhttp.proxyHost=yourHttpProxyHost -Dhttp.proxyPort=yourHttpProxyPort -Dhttps.proxyHost=yourHttpsProxyHost -Dhttps.proxyPort=yourHttpsProxyPort"` option to the to the `make` calls.